- Our County

 The Transportation Advisory Committee (TAC) consists of ten qualified electors of Pinal County, two members from each of Pinal County's five supervisory districts, to serve a four-year term.
 TAC meetings are held each September, November, and February.
-Meetings begin at 2:30 pm and located in the Pinal County Administrative Complex (1891 Historic Courthouse), Ironwood Room Number 101, 135 Pinal Street, Florence, AZ 85132.
+Meetings begin at 2:30 pm and are located in the Pinal County Administrative Complex (1891 Historic Courthouse), Ironwood Room Number 101, 135 Pinal Street, Florence, AZ 85132.
 All notices and agendas are posted in compliance with Arizona's Open Meeting Law.
-Learn more about TAC Meetings (PDF).
+Learn more about the Transportation Advisory Committee.

 As the final step, Public Works staff submits the recommended plan by the Transportation Advisory Committee to the Pinal County Board of Supervisors for final approval and inclusion in Pinal County's annual operating budget.
 Pinal County's five-year transportation plan identifies funding and establishes a schedule for completion of planning, construction, and major maintenance projects.
 Funding for the five-year transportation plan is provided by revenues from Pinal County's Transportation Excise Tax, the half-cent road tax, approved by voters in 2005.
 See the Five-Year Plan (PDF).